pradyuman04/Restaurant-Management-System/README.md

 ## Features

-- Daily Live News
+- Live Table Information

-- News from popular sources like Google
+- Manage Table in Easy Way

-- News with HD Images
+- Simple UI

-- Genuie News
+- For All type of Restaurant